jesimone57/movieproject/README.md

 back to their imdb pages and all the other data you see above including budget and revenue numbers.
 please provide a quality dataset for the most important movies for a given year without duplicates or omitting important films.
-If you need more that 25 films the list the most celebrated and iconic movies then do so.
+If you need more than 40 films to do the list justice then do so.

 start with 1957.
 The more movies the better.
 Hope you can spare the CPU time!